Syrian Kurds cut IS supply line near Iraq; fears for Christians mount

 Videos posted online by the YPG showed Kurdish fighters firing at Islamic State positions in Hasaka.
 Photos posted by activists showed displaced people who had fled the fighting for safer areas sitting in the backs of trucks.

-The offensive underlines the emergence of the well-organized Syrian Kurdish militia as the main partner for the U.S.-led alliance against Islamic State in Syria.
+The offensive underlines the emergence of the well-organised Syrian Kurdish militia as the main partner for the U.S.-led alliance against Islamic State in Syria.

 Mainstream rebels fighting President Bashar al-Assad have mostly been eclipsed by jihadists, complicating a U.S. plan to train and equip Syrian opposition forces to fight Islamic State.